 5. Make it look like you’re home, even when you’re not

-Whether you’re gone at work for the day or off on a week-long vacation, there are ways to make it look like your home is occupied even though it’s empty.
+Whether you’re at work for the day or off on a week-long vacation, there are ways to make it look like your home is occupied even though it’s empty.
 Set up mechanical or smart-home timers to turn lights and a stereo on and off.
-If you’re gone for a while, arrange for a neighbor or friend to pick up your mail, check on your house, and even take out your trash and recycling cans.

-If you’re gone on a trip with your car, see if someone you know can park a spare vehicle in the driveway while you’re away.
-Taken together, all these measures can make it seem like there’s somebody home.
+If you’re leaving for a while, arrange for a neighbor or friend to pick up your mail, check on your house, and even take out your trash and recycling bins.
+If you’re leaving on a trip with your car, see if someone you know can park a spare vehicle in the driveway while you’re away.

 6. Think before you post online

-If you’re determined to share in real-time, then one way to combat this concern is to restrict your accounts to just trusted friends and family.
-Check out some tips for improving your privacy and security on Facebook.
+If you’re determined to share in real time, one way to combat this concern is to restrict your accounts to trusted friends and family.

 7. Call the authorities if needed

 Listen to your instincts.
 If you see a suspicious person, call it in.
-If you feel threatened, then dial 911.
-Even you’re unsure if the situation qualifies as an emergency, then call your local police department’s non-emergency number (if one is available) for guidance.
-Keep this number in your phone contacts so it’s ready when you need it.
+If you feel threatened, dial 911.
+Even if you’re unsure if the situation qualifies as an emergency, call your local police department’s non-emergency number (if one is available) for guidance.
+Keep this number in your phone contacts so it’s ready when needed.

 Whether you’re moving out on your own for the first time, an empty-nester, or just getting set up in a new place, take steps to feel comfortable in your house or apartment.
-You might be living alone, but your support network can be a mix of family, friends, neighbors, and the right security and safety technology.
+You might be living alone, but your support network can be a mix of family, friends and neighbors.

 Called emergency services by mistake?
 Don’t worry; it happens.
 Tap or click here to avoid accidentally calling 911.